ONSdigital/application-profile/README.md

 ## Publish CSV on the web (CSVW)

 Our aim is to publish metadata in a machine readable and structured format alongside the statistical data.

 Structured data formats, such as JSON-LD can be understood by search engines and are used for [search engine optimisation](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data), with some search engines offering specific [dataset search functionality](https://developers.google.com/search/docs/advanced/structured-data/dataset) where structured metadata are provided using common vocabularies such as DCAT or [schema.org](https://schema.org/).

-CSV on the Web

 ### Structural CSV metadata

+The most basic of CSVW metadata will include the `tableSchema` properties with details of the columns in the CSV.
+Since the CSVW metadata specification includes several defaults for properties, a basic CSVW provides some implicit information, such as the file being comma delimited.

+We can consider the following CSV file:

 | area      | period                  | sex    | life_expectancy |
 | --------- | ----------------------- | ------ | --------------- |